jrburke/gaia-dev-zip/README.md

 ![push](https://raw.github.com/jrburke/gaia-dev-zip/master/images/push.png)

 10) Make sure the phone is on, and unlocked.
-It may tell you that:
+It may ask you:

     An incoming requets to permit remote debugging was detected.
     Allow connection?